 There are two popular versions of the etymology of the name Boii.
 The first one relates it to Celtic “bo” meaning “cow”.
-As one author wittingly states: “You can say that Boii were the first cowboys…” (?)
+As one author “wittingly” states: “You can say that Boii were the first cowboys…” (?)

-The other one relates it to a word “warrior”.
+The other one relates it to the word “warrior”.
 If you are a Slavic person, I guess this is a point where you think “Well that was pretty obvious…” but hey, not so fast!
 Let’s see what Wikipedia says:

-“The “warrior” derivation comes from the linguist Julius Pokorny, who presented it as being from Indo-European *bhei(ə)-, *bhī-, “hit;” however, not finding any Celtic names close to it (except for the Boii), he adduces examples somewhat more widely from originals further back in time: phohiio-s-, a Venetic personal name; Boioi, an Illyrian tribe; Boiōtoi, a Greek tribal name (“the Boeotians”) and a few others.Boii would be from the o-grade of *bhei-, which is *bhoi-.
-Such a connection is possible if the original form of Boii belonged to a tribe of Proto-Indo-European speakers long before the time of the historic Boii.
-If that is the case, then the Celtic tribe of central Europe must have been a final daughter population of a linguistically diversifying ancestor tribe.“
+“The term “warrior” came from Julius Pokorny, from IE root *bhei(ə)- “to hit”.
+Not finding any similar Celtic names, he looks further back in time, for example, phohiio-s-, a Venetic personal name; Boioi, an Illyrian tribe; Boiōtoi, a Greek tribal name (“the Boeotians”)… Boii would be from the o-grade of *bhei-, which is *bhoi-.
+Such a connection is possible if the form Boii came from PIE speaking tribe, before the historic Boii.
+The Celtic tribe must have been a final, daughter population, of a linguistically diversifying ancestor tribe.“

 Wait…What?
 Why is it every time that something sounds Slavic it gets a label “Proto-Indo-European”?
 Why such a complicated theory when we know that Bohemia is on Slavic territory from at least early middle ages?
-Even before that if not present, Slavs were not so far away.
+Even before that, if not present, Slavs were not so far away.
 Some theories even connect the origins of Boii to Ukraine based on certain toponyms.

-Anyway, even if the name sounds very Slavic (absolutely no reason for PIE analogies here) a name by itself does not prove much.
+But of course, even if the name sounds very Slavic (absolutely no reason for PIE analogies here) a name by itself does not prove much.
 You can only choose if the more logical name for is “cows” or “warriors”, that is pretty much it.

 And now let us have a quick fast-forward in time.